-Half the battle of travel planning finding the best place to stay in a different country is always tricky –you’ll need to dedicate some time to research which areas to avoid, which areas have better experiences, and so on.
+Half the battle of travel planning finding the best place to stay in a different country –you’ll need to dedicate some time to research which areas to avoid, which areas have better experiences, and so on.
 And looking for where to stay in Bali is a daunting task.

 Bali, although being a small island, offers dozens of places to stay and finding the perfect place might be difficult if you’ve never visited before.
 There are a million other stunning islands in Indonesia, but Bali always has a special place in our heart.
-Be prepared and do your research well in advance in order to find the best location to stay in Bali.
+Do your research well in advance in order to find the best area to stay in Bali.

 There are also several factors to consider when looking for the best places to stay in Bali, whether you’re traveling alone or in a group, if you like sports and nature or bustling cities and partying.
 Bali has something for everyone, but to tailor the experience to your needs, you must be clear on what you want.